-As part of the Arrangement, each TMX Group Inc. share option that was outstanding immediately prior to the completion of the Arrangement was exchanged for share options of the Company using an exchange ratio of 1.0299.
+As part of the Arrangement (note 3), each TMX Group Inc. share option that was outstanding immediately prior to the completion of the Arrangement was exchanged for share options of the Company using an exchange ratio of 1.0299.
 The Company issued 1,103,618 share options in exchange for 1,071,729 TMX Group Inc. share options.
-None of these options had been exercised as at September 30, 2012.